shoui520/shoui520.github.io/docs/streamworkflow.md

 Now, go to the [Asbplayer Github releases](https://github.com/killergerbah/asbplayer/releases) page, and download the latest .zip file for the Asbplayer extension.
 Once the download is complete, unzip the file using 7-Zip which you can download [here](https://www.7-zip.org/) or by using your preferred unarchiver.

-Unzipping extension with 7-Zip:
+##### Unzipping extension with 7-Zip

 ![Image](img/anime6.jpg)

-Now, ensure developer mode is on by navigating to `[your browser name]: extensions`, or click the puzzle piece icon on the right hand side of your browser's search bar then click "Manage Extensions", and turn on the developer mode option on the right hand corner of the extensions page.
+Now, ensure developer mode is on by navigating to `chrome://extensions`, or click the puzzle piece icon on the right hand side of your browser's search bar then click "Manage Extensions", and turn on the developer mode option on the right hand corner of the extensions page.

-Second way to find extensions:
+##### Second way to find extensions

 ![Image](img/anime7.jpg)

-Turning on Developer Mode:
+##### Turning on Developer Mode

 ![Image](img/anime8.jpg)